openebs/openebs/k8s/demo/cassandra/README.md

 ```

 A status of "UN" implies Up and Normal.
 The "Owns" column suggests the data distribution percentage for the
-content placed into the Cassandra keyspaces.In the current example,we have chosen a replica count of 2 due to
+content placed into the Cassandra keyspaces.
+In the current example, we have chosen a replica count of 2 due to
-which the data is evenly distributed/copies maintained.
+which the data is evenly distributed and copies maintained.

-### Step-3: Create a test keyspace with tables
+### Step-3: Create a Test Keyspace with Tables

-- Identify the IP of any of the Cassandra replicas, for example Cassandra-0.
+- Identify the IP address of any of the Cassandra replicas, for example, Cassandra-0.
 This is available from the
 output of the nodetool status command executed in the previous step.

 - Login to the CQL shell using the Cqlsh utility.